89Mods/LVDC/README.md

 `behavioral` contains a Behavioral Verilog model of the LVDC I used as a starting point.
 It is incredibly inaccurate as I have not updated it in same time.

 `Programs` contains the software I’m writing for this computer.
 Currently just the Bootloader source and the WiP mini-OS mentioned earlier.
+[My fork of the AS Macroassembler](https://github.com/AvalonSemiconductors/asl-avalonsemi/) has support for the LVDC, and this is used to assemble all LVDC code in this directory.